Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 Management of Stall

-16. Only the Producer, his/her family or nominated representatives will normally be permitted to sell produce in the market.
-The Producer can nominate in writing to the Market Operator a manager of the stall.
-The Producer, their nominated representatives or manager will be responsible for ensuring that the stall is operated in a safe and orderly manner, in accordance with these regulations and all legal requirements.
+16. Only the trader, his/her family or nominated representatives will normally be permitted to sell produce in the market.
+The trader can nominate in writing to the Market Operator a manager of the stall.
+The trader, their nominated representatives or manager will be responsible for ensuring that the stall is operated in a safe and orderly manner, in accordance with these regulations and all legal requirements.

-17. Producers who take a stall may be allowed to sell produce as the agents of another producer subject to the prior written approval of the Market Operator.
+17. Traders who take a stall may be allowed to sell produce as the agents of another trader subject to the prior written approval of the Market Operator.

 18. Established local growers organisations may appoint a representative from amongst their own number to sell pooled produce, provided that the provision to appoint a manager in clause 16 is adhered to.